aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/types-of-mail-merge-operation/nested-mail-merge-with-regions/_index.md

 A DataSet that has related data tables will use the **DataRelation** object to represent the parent-child relationship between the tables.

-The following code example shows how to establish a DataRelation between a customer’s table and an order’s table by using a DataRelation object:
+The following code example demonstrates how to establish a DataRelation between a customer’s table and an order’s table by using a DataRelation object:
 {{< highlight java >}}
 dataSet.getRelations().add(new DataRelation("OrderToItem", orderTable.getColumns().get("Order_Id"), itemTable.getColumns().get("Order_Id"), false));
 {{< /highlight >}}